 In the Fragment-Free method, the Switch controls the first 64 bytes of the frame before transmitting the frame to the destination port.
 Incoming frames lower than 64 bytes appear as Collision, which is called Runt.

 In the Fragment-Free method, the first 64 bytes are controlled to prevent conflicts on the network.

 The Store-Forward method has the highest latency time, while the Fast-Forward method has the lowest latency time if we are going to make a small comparison by taking both methods.

 The delay time of the Fragment-Free method remains between these two methods.
-Fragment-Free switching works very well in network environments where the collision is very dense.
+Fragment-Free works very well in network environments where the collision is very dense.

-Most Cisco switches use the Store and Forward method.
+Most Cisco devices use the Store and Forward method.
 This is due to the fact that with improved technology and faster frame transmission improvements, frames are transmitted without errors and very fast.
 In addition, switches that can adapt to the network environment have been developed.

 These switches have fast transmission capabilities with low latency.
 When the switch sends the frame to the destination port, it sends it too fast without CRC checking and the frame is successfully transmitted to the destination without error.
 With this method, the switch frame forms an error counter in the transmit memory and compares the error rates with the threshold value.